SolomonBaarda/f21sm-lab/README.md

 # Installation instructions

 There are two ways to install C# to run the project:
-* Download the dotnet development runtime
+* Download the dotnet development runtime (recommended)
 * Download the Docker development environment which contains the dotnet runtime

 You will also need an IDE installed, I recommend [VSCode](https://code.visualstudio.com/download).

-## Option 1: Manual installation
+## Option 1: Manual installation (recommended)

 1. Download and install **version 7** of the [dotnet SDK](https://dotnet.microsoft.com/en-us/download)

    If you want to install the dotnet SDK using a package manager, make sure to install the `dotnet-sdk` version seven

-2. Clone this repository to disk using `git clone https://github.com/SolomonBaarda/f21sm-lab.git`
+2. Clone this repository to disk using `git clone https://github.com/SolomonBaarda/f21sm-lab.git` or download it as a zip
 3. Open the `f21sm-lab` folder in your IDE of choice

     If you are using VSCode, select the *Extensions* tab on the left, search for C#, and install the Microsoft C# extension